domivillacis/Hotel_reservations_analysis/README.md

 Finally, we work on the creation of a database and machine learning provisional model to make predictions based on the analysis.

-We decided to choose the Hotel Rservations data set because it focuses on the behavior of customers when making reservations.
+We decided to choose the Hotel Reservations data set because it focuses on the behavior of customers when making reservations.
 The data set has 36,275 data points and 19 features.

 To view our data set, [click here](https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset)